Andonome/lk/data/pass.md

 pass $WEBSITE
 ```

-To insert a multiline password, e.g. with a login name:
+To insert a multi-line password, e.g. with a login name:

 ```sh
 pass add -m $WEBSITE